keirthana/anbox-cloud-docs/howto/port/install-system-app.md

+(howto-install-apk-system-app)=
+# How to install an APK as a system app

 Usually, Anbox Cloud installs APKs as user apps in the Android container.
 It is possible to install apps as system apps though.

 [note type="information" status="Note"]Installing apps as system apps is not supported on AAOS images.[/note]